cyrisa02/Symfony_resto_arnaud/docs/0erreur.md

 Expected to find class X in file while importing services from resource "../src/", but it was not found after structural changes

-Ai changé MailService2.php en Mail2Service.php
+Ai changé MailService2.php en Mail2Service.php c'était pas ça

+vider le cash
+composer dump-autoload